 - Hard food or candy of any kind (Jolly Ranchers, pizza crust, hard pretzels, beef jerky, Doritos, Fritos, Cornuts, raw carrots, nuts) may do damage by bending wires, loosening cement under the bands or breaking the little brackets and tubes that are attached.

-- Foods high in sugar content (cake, cookies, ice cream) should be avoided whenever possible.
+- Foods high in sugar content (cake, cookies, ice cream, sodas, sports drinks) should be avoided whenever possible.
 If you do eat them, brush your teeth immediately.
 If it is not convenient to brush, then always rinse your mouth with clear water after eating sweet foods.

 Remember, if you have any questions about dietary restrictions or good food choices, please ask!